-We believe sharing knowledge and helping others in the e-mobility industry to innovate is the way forward – for all of us.
-Because by working together, we’ll get there quicker.
-So we decided to kick off this year with the brand new webinar series “Switch to Clarity”.
+We believe sharing knowledge and helping others in the e-mobility industry to innovate is the way forward .
+So we decided to kick off this year with a brand new webinar series “Switch to Clarity”.

 In episode one, our engineers Hugo and Chad joined me to shed light on the key benefits of OCPP 2.0.1 over OCPP 1.6, specifically the new and powerful device management functionality, also known as “Device Model”.